mrglibly/mrglibly/README.md

  - diploma for English and German from the Moscow Teachers Training University
  - MBA Fundamentals from the Open Unversity (1 year)
  - 5 certificates from MIT Supply Chain courses
- - Skilbox course on PowerBI
+ - Skillbox course on PowerBI
+ - On-line course "Python: from Beginner to Advanced level" at the Tomsky State University
 * 20+ years of various experience in Logistics and Supply Chain
 * interested in data bases, Data Visualization, processes automation